Garrote: Assassination weapon

-A garrote can be made out of many different materials, including ropes, cloth, cable ties, fishing lines, nylon, guitar strings, telephone cord or piano wire.
+A garrote can be made of different materials, including ropes, cloth, cable ties, fishing lines, nylon, guitar strings, telephone cord or piano wire.
 A stick may be used to tighten the garrote; the Spanish word refers to the stick itself.
 In Spanish, the term may also refer to a rope and stick used to constrict a limb as a torture device.

 Since World War II, the garrote has been regularly employed as a weapon by soldiers as a silent means of killing sentries and other enemy personnel.
 Instruction in the use of purpose-built and improvised garrottes is included in the training of many elite military units and special forces.
 A typical military garrote consists of two wooden handles attached to a length of flexible wire; the wire is looped over a sentry's head and pulled taut in one motion.
 Soldiers of the French Foreign Legion have used a particular type of double-loop garrote (referred to as la loupe), where a double coil of rope or cord is dropped around a victim's neck and then pulled taut.
 Even if the victim pulls on one of the coils, the other is tightened.

-Garrote-like assassination techniques were widely employed in 17th- and 18th-century India, particularly by the Thuggee cult.
+Garrote-like assassination techniques were widely employed in 17th- and 18th-century India, particularly by the alleged Thuggee cult.
 Practitioners used a yellow silk or cloth scarf called a rumāl.
 The Indian version of the garrote frequently incorporates a knot at the center intended to aid in crushing the larynx, decreasing the communication capabilities of the victim, while someone applies pressure to the victim's back, usually using a foot or knee.